Published Date: Jun 30th, 2025

 The conditions attached to the planning consent are designed to address, as far as reasonably possible, the concerns raised by residents, businesses and the specialist consultees.

-For example, the temporary park and ride facility, supported by a free shuttle service, is there to offset the temporary closure of the East Basin Car Park.
+For example, the temporary park and ride facility, supported by a free shuttle service, is there to offset the temporary closure of part of the East Basin Car Park.
 The site and associated compound will not be close to established businesses, nor will it result in any obstructions that could inhibit regular access to them.

 What support is there for businesses which might be affected?